jtarriela/EML_4930_Final/README.md

 ## Computational Fluid Dynamics
 ## Wenbin Mao

-Extracted time values from simulation runs 1 and 2.
+Extracted time values from simulation runs 1 and 2. <br>
-Core py script computes and plots data of interest.
+Core py script computes and plots data of interest. <br>
-Notebook for visualization and notes.
+Notebook for visualization and notes. <br>